This post may contain affiliate links. Please read our disclosure policy.

 • Cover the bowl with plastic wrap and refrigerate for a minimum of 2 hours, up to overnight, or until the Mexican street corn dip is completely chilled.

-• Before serving, transfer the chilled dip to a serving bowl and garnish with a sprinkle of sliced green onions and a pinch of chili powder if desired.
+• Before serving, transfer the chilled dip to a serving bowl and garnish with a sprinkle of chopped cilantro OR sliced green onions, cotija cheese and a pinch of chili powder if desired.

 Jenn’s Notes